mybonk/mybonk-wiki/INSTALLATION.md

 $
 ```

-Let's setup auto login instead.
+Let's setup auto login instead, this will allow you to use the ssh command the same way but loging-in without being prompted for the password.
 To do this you need what is called a "key pair".
 Any user can generate a key pair.
 Generate yours using ```ssh-keygen```.
 Just hit enter to all the questions, including passphrase.
 ```
 $ ssh-keygen -t rsa -b 4096